dockware/web/README.md

 - Semantic versioning releases (e.g., `2.0.0`, `2.0.1`, etc.).
 - Comprehensive changelog available in `CHANGELOG.md`.
 - Legacy-free design: removes outdated components like PHP 5.6.
-- Flexibility for modern development while continuously evolving with new tools and removing outdated ones.
+- webibility for modern development while continuously evolving with new tools and removing outdated ones.

-The original Dockware Flex image is available with the tag `legacy`.
+The original Dockware web image is available with the tag `legacy`.

 We try to use the latest technologies (PHP, Node) as default version in our image.